kkerns20/twenty_one/21_plan.md

   - repeat until total >= 17
 6. If dealer bust, player wins.
 7. Compare cards and declare winner.

+## Constants

+- WINNING_VALUE = 21
+- FORCE_DEALER_STAY = 17

+- SUITS = %w(S H D C)
+- NUMBERED_RANKS = (2..10).map(&:to_s)
+- ROYAL_RANKS = %w(J Q K)
+- ACE = 'A'
+- RANKS = NUMBERED_RANKS + ROYAL_RANKS + [ACE]
+- SUIT_SYMBOLS = {
+    'S' => "\u2660",
+    'H' => "\u2665",
+    'D' => "\u2666",
+    'C' => "\u2663",
+    '*' => "*"
+  }
+- MESSAGES = {
+    welcome: "Welcome to Twenty-One!",
+    rules: <<~MSG,
+      Rules of the Game:
+      - You and the dealer will each be dealt 2 cards.
+      - You play first, and then the dealer will play.
+      - You can choose to hit (draw) or stay (don't draw).
+      - The hand value is the sum of all card values.
+Aces can be worth 1 or 11.
+      - A player busts and loses the game if their hand value exceeds 21.
+      - The greater hand value wins if neither player busts.
+    MSG
+    goodbye: "Thank you for playing Twenty-One.
+Goodbye!",
+    continue: "Press Enter to continue.",
+    player_turn: "It's your turn.",
+    query_player_action: "Hit or Stay? (h/hit or s/stay)",
+    player_busted: "You busted!",
+    player_won: "You won!",
+    dealer_turn: "It's the dealer's turn.",
+    dealer_stay: "Dealer chose to stay.",
+    dealer_hit: "Dealer chose to hit.",
+    dealer_busted: "Dealer busted!",
+    dealer_won: "Dealer won!",
+    tie: "It's a tie.",
+    game_over: "Game over.",
+    final_hands: "Final hands:",
+    play_again: "Want to play again? (y/yes or n/no)",
+    invalid_input: "Please enter a valid input.",
+    separator_line: '-' * 80
+  }

 ## Main processes